Expediting quantum state transfer through the long-range extended XY model: Introduction

-The paper is organized in the following manner.
-Sec. \ref{sec:LRspinmodel} introduces the set-up to achieve the successful state transmission protocol with the aid of evolving interacting Hamiltonian.
-The results are presented in Secs. \ref{sec:quantadv} and \ref{sec:fidelity}.
-In the former section, we demonstrate how the minimum time to achieve nonclassical fidelity depends on the range of interaction and fall-off rates.
-Sec. \ref{sec:fidelity} addresses the question of maximum fidelity that can be attained with the LR spin model used during the dynamics and its scaling with the length of the spin chain.
+The paper is organized in the following manner: Sec. \ref{sec:LRspinmodel} introduces the set-up to achieve the successful state transmission protocol with the aid of evolving interacting Hamiltonian.
+In Sec. \ref{sec:fidelity}, we address the question of maximum fidelity that can be attained with the LR spin model during the dynamics and its scaling with the length of the spin chain.
+Finally, in Sec. \ref{sec:quantadv} we demonstrate how the minimum time to achieve nonclassical fidelity depends on the range of interaction and fall-off rates.
 Sec. \ref{sec:conclu} summarizes the results and concluding remarks.